Resources > How the Inflation Reduction Act helps you and your community go solar

 • + 20% if part of a Low-Income Residential Building Project or Qualified Low-Income Economic Benefit Project*

-Larger commercial projects qualify for a base ITC of 6% through 2033.
+Larger commercial projects qualify for a base ITC of 6%.
 This increases to 30% if certain labor requirements are met.

 These projects can also earn additional credits: